Evolutionary dynamics of any multiplayer game on regular graphs: Discussion

 As an application of our theoretical framework, we revisit the second-order free-riding problem.
 In a simple three-strategy system of cooperation, defection, and cooperative punishment, the defection strategy is a free-rider from cooperation, while the original cooperation is also a free-rider from cooperative punishment.
 Prior research has shown that costly punishment in well-mixed populations cannot truly resolve social dilemmas~\cite{sigmund2010social}, although in structured populations it can~\cite{szolnoki2011competition,szolnoki2011phase}.
 We further interpret the conclusion within our analytical framework, revealing an accurate threshold for punishment strength $\beta^\star$ in both linear peer punishment and nonlinear pool punishment systems.
 When the punishment strength $\beta>\beta^\star$, costly punishment can resolve the social dilemma in structured populations.
 In peer punishment, a sufficiently strong punishment eliminates the attraction basin of full defection in the bi-stable state space.
 In pool punishment, a strong enough punishment leads the system to a rock-paper-scissors-like cyclic dominance.
 The results obtained under weak selection also qualitatively reproduce the phase diagrams found in earlier numerical studies under non-marginal selection~\cite{szolnoki2011competition,szolnoki2011phase}, identifying unique phases observable only in structured populations.

 In addition, our general $n$-strategy dynamics framework can reduce to classic two-strategy multiplayer game dynamics at $n=2$.
 First, although some prior work has explored specific models under pairwise comparison~\cite{wang2022decentralized,luo2021evolutionary}, to our knowledge, no work has provided a general replicator equation and discussion for two-strategy multiplayer games under pairwise comparison.
-As a complement to this, we discuss the general replicator equation when $n=2$ for two-strategy multiplayer games under pairwise comparison in Supplementary Information section~\ref{sec_PCn=2}.
+As a complement to this, we discuss the general replicator equation when $n=2$ for two-strategy multiplayer games under pairwise comparison in Supplementary Note~\ref{sec_PCn=2}.
 Second, the general replicator equations for two-strategy multiplayer games under death-birth have been discussed by Li~{\it et~al.}~\cite{li2016evolutionary}.
-We show that our results obtained under death-birth can reduce to theirs at $n=2$ (Methods).
+We show that our results obtained under death-birth are identical to theirs at $n=2$ (Supplementary Note~\ref{sec_DBn=2}).

 Our theoretical framework is widely applicable, yielding analytical solutions for numerous multi-strategy multiplayer game models previously proposed.
-Besides the two punishment mechanisms investigated here, classic three-strategy games also include reward~\cite{sigmund2001reward,rand2009positive,hilbe2010incentives}, tax-based reward and punishment systems~\cite{wang2021tax}, the loner strategy~\cite{szabo2002phase,hauert2002volunteering}, and so on.
-A pair of additional strategies can be introduced together to create four-strategy systems, such as the competition between peer and pool punishment~\cite{szolnoki2011competition}.
-Another important source of four-strategy systems is dual-dimension models, like multi-stage public goods games~\cite{szolnoki2022tactical}.
+Besides the two punishment mechanisms investigated in the main text, we also explore the reward mechanism~\cite{sigmund2001reward,rand2009positive,hilbe2010incentives,szolnoki2010reward} (a mirror mechanism to punishment) and multi-stage public goods game~\cite{szolnoki2022tactical} (a four-strategy system) in Supplementary Information.
+Classic three-strategy games remaining unexplored include tax-based reward and punishment systems~\cite{wang2021tax}, the loner strategy~\cite{szabo2002phase,hauert2002volunteering}, and so on.
+Moreover, a pair of additional strategies can be introduced together to create four-strategy systems, such as the competition between peer and pool punishment~\cite{szolnoki2011competition}.
 In fact, provided coevolutionary factors expressed as payoff functions of co-player configurations, any multi-strategy multiplayer game system can be analyzed within our framework.